 Unfortunately, beyond this raw data, MyHeritage does not provide you with extensive details about what might have caused your ancestors to migrate to or from a particular region.

-In addition to this, you will be shown potential relatives whose genetic sequences match yours.
-While this does come with a free family tree building software that you and your family can use to build a family tree with details and photos of each family member, this feature does fall short compared to other DNA testing services due to the fact that there are simply not as many potential matches to be found on MyHeritage as their database has far fewer samples of DNA.
+In addition to this, you will be shown potential family members whose genetic sequences match yours.
+While this does come with a free family tree building software that you and your family can use to build a family tree with details and photos of each family member, this feature does fall short compared to other DNA testing services.
+This is due to the fact that there are simply not as many potential matches to be found on MyHeritage as their database has far fewer samples of DNA.

 For example, if you were to find 200 matches of potential relatives on MyHeritage, you would find 3000+ matches on AncestryDNA.